GetPsyched6/Countdown_Timer_JS/README.md

 - Keyboard Shortcuts!
 Click on the `i` button on the site to know more.
 - All user added data stored in LocalStorage, so your preferences will be there the next time you visit.

 ![image](https://user-images.githubusercontent.com/3417276/144431378-7cf3523f-4822-439f-b5bb-3e95fd7d72e9.png)

 #### Planned Features:

-- Allow users to change timeout music.
+- Allow users to the change timeout music.
 - Allow users to edit the background.
 - More intuitive method to create a new countdown.

-### Licence
+## Licence
-#### MIT Licence, You are free to use for any purpose, legally withstanding.
+### MIT Licence, You are free to use for any purpose, legally withstanding.